Douglas, big run push NC Central past Norfolk State, 50-47

 BIG PICTURE

 N.C.
 Central: The Eagles turned over the ball 17 times, but it led to just 13 points for Norfolk State.
-The Eagles also won the rebounding battle 41-29 with Raasean Davis grabbing 14 and Douglas 12.
+The Eagles also won the rebounding battle 41-29 with Davis grabbing 14 and Douglas 12.

 Norfolk State: Scoring leader Nic Thomas (14.9 points per game) was scoreless, missing all five of his shots from the field.
+Derrik Jamerson, the No. 2 scorer (10.6), also was scoreless and did not take a shot.
+A 51 percent 3-point shooter (86-166), Jamerson played only 11 minutes because of a foot injury aggravated in the semifinals on Friday night, Jones said.

 UP NEXT